-In a recent study, it was found that turmeric is just as effective as well as a safer alternative to treating major depressive disorder (MDD).
+In a study conducted in 2013, it was found that turmeric is just as effective as well as a safer alternative to treating major depressive disorder (MDD).
 This study provides first clinical evidence that curcumin may be used as an effective and safe modality for treatment in patients with MDD without concurrent suicidal ideation or other psychotic disorders.
 This miracle spice just won’t stop being in the limelight and rightly so!

-Cholesterol can be classified as both good (HDL or High density lipoprotein) and bad (Low density lipoprotein).
+Cholesterol can be classified as both good (HDL or High density lipoprotein) and bad (LDL or Low density lipoprotein).
 High amounts of cholesterol in the body is a palpable risk as this increases the levels of LDL, which is the major cholesterol type as compared to the HDL.
 High LDL levels in the blood leads to the build-up of plaque in blood vessels, causing atherosclerosis (the hardening and narrowing of arteries), which will inevitably lead to heart diseases.

 A three-month trial in Italy involving 50 patients showed that there was a 58% decrease in reported pain and stiffness!
 Moreover, the patients also showed improvements in their mobility and physical functioning.
 Given that there are zero side effects, the team also observed that these patients were able to reduce their dependency on non-steroidal anti-inflammatory medication by 63%!

 Simply put, diabetes is the body’s inability to process and regulate blood sugar levels.
 Nature’s answer to this condition is insulin’s ability to mobilize the glucose from the blood to the muscles, fat and liver cells.

 These results indicate that turmeric is a promising ingredient of functional food for the prevention and/or amelioration of type 2 diabetes and that curcumin, demethoxycurcumin, bisdemethoxycurcumin, and ar-turmerone mainly contribute to the effects via PPAR-gamma activation.

 Fortunately for us in India, we use turmeric as part of our daily intake in the form of curries and dal besides its uses in skincare and cosmetology.
 Do you know any interesting health benefits of turmeric?
 Share it with us.